 Cape House Restaurant

-Look out over the magnificent Bay of Fundy from the dining room or the deck (weather permitting!) of our historic Cape House.
+Look out over the magnificent Bay of Fundy from the dining room or deck (weather permitting!) of our historic Cape House.
 Savour the view and the selection of lunch or dinner dishes from our Cape House kitchen.
-Below you'll find ‘What we're all about', as well as a description of our menu.
-The Cape House Restaurant also features a selection of beers and wines for your enjoyment.
+Below you'll find ‘What we're all about', as well as our menu.
+The Cape House Restaurant also features a selection of beer and wine for your enjoyment.
 A children's menu is also offered.
-When you make a dinner reservation for anytime after 5:00pm, the admission price at the kiosk is waived.

 Here's a taste of what we're all about